Nearly 200 migrant workers killed on India's roads during coronavirus lockdown

-NEW DELHI, June 2 (Thomson Reuters Foundation) - Nearly 200 migrant workers died in road accidents in India while returning to their village homes during the world’s longest coronavirus lockdown, a charity said on Tuesday.
+NEW DELHI (Thomson Reuters Foundation) - Nearly 200 migrant workers died in road accidents in India while returning to their village homes during the world’s longest coronavirus lockdown, a charity said on Tuesday.

 Tens of thousands of people walked home from India’s big cities after losing their jobs when one of the world’s strictest lockdowns was introduced and all public transport was suspended to contain the spread of the new coronavirus in late March.